-My past clients include: Guardian, FT, Telegraph, Times, Radio Times, BBC, Independent, Walker books, Experien, Reader’s digest, Economist, TES, Informa Plc, New York Times, Honda, Wall Street Journal, Harvard Magazine, Waitrose, New Scientist and many others.
+My past clients include: Guardian, FT, Telegraph, Times, Radio Times, BBC, Independent, Walker books, Experien, Reader’s digest, Economist, TES, Informa Plc, New York Times, Honda, Wall Street Journal, Harvard Magazine, Waitrose, New Scientist, Nike, Spotify and many others.

 .I have always wanted to be an artist of some kind, as a child I was always creating something from stuff around the house.
 Raised in Lancashire England and relocating to Yorkshire at the age of nine during the early 80s when miners were on strike and Kool & the gang were in the charts, saturday morning cartoons and tree-house building were typical pastimes but didn’t compare to the joy of receiving a brand-new drawing book and pens.

 After leaving school I pursued a career in Graphic design, later I was to realise it to be a bad move, for the late 80s was a time of change in technology.
 College taught us using pens, rulers and photo-transfer machines yet the real world was gearing up for a digital revolution.
 I was among those caught up in that transition period and discovering that the industry were just taking on ‘Mac operators’.